10manik01/Human-activity-recognition-using-machine-learning-and-mpu_6050-sensors/README.md

-# 🎮 FitPlay: Human Activity Recognition-Based Exergame
+### 🎮FitPlay - Human Activity Recognition Using Machine Learning and mpu_6050 Sensors

-> A real-time exergame that turns physical movement into fun gameplay using sensors and machine learning.
+> FitPlay is an interactive exergame that uses real-time human activity recognition (HAR) to create an immersive fitness gaming experience.
+The game encourages physical exercise by mimicking activities such as jogging, squatting, jumping, and standing, using data from wearable motion sensors i.e. mpu_6050.
 ---

 ## 📸 Game Preview